 Everyone was trying to get a picture with the famous Ron and Mona Person.

 The picture in the background of Mona Lisa might have been a bit of a distraction!!
 Unbelievable crowd!

 Arch D’ Triomphe

 Look who’s still going strong?
 Tomorrow is our last day before flying home Wednesday.
-We have mixed emotions about leaving but know we eventually have a life to get back to in Oregon but we’ve had an awesome time in France.
+We have mixed emotions about leaving but now we eventually have a life to get back to in Oregon, but we’ve had an awesome time in France.
 I have over 1,300 pictures to put you to sleep with!!

 Looking straight up at the Eiffel Tower